-- table\name (str) Table name

-- short\name (str) Variable's short name
+- table\name (str) Table name, i.e., the variable's MIP. - short\name (str) Variable's short name.

-- derived (bool, optional) Variable is derived.
-Info retrieval for derived variables always look on the default tables if variable is not find in the requested table
+• derived (bool / None) - Variable is derived.
+Information retrieval for derived variables always looks in the default tables (usually, the custom tables) if variable is not found in the requested table.

-Return the VariableInfo object for the requested variable if found, returns None if not dict of str, obj class esmvalcore.cmor.table.CoordinateInfo(name)
+VariableInfo object for the requested variable if found, None otherwise.